HelenHelene/eportfolio/ISM/ISM_Unit05.md

 # Unit 5: Future Trends in Security and Risk Management

-Welcome to Week 5 where we will review current and emerging trends in security and risk management.
-We will examine trends and inputs from several areas including economic theory, AI and automation.
+In Unit 5, we focused on reviewing current and emerging trends in security and risk management (SRM).
+We examined trends and inputs from several areas, including economic theory, AI, and automation.
+This unit provided a comprehensive understanding of how these trends influence the future directions of SRM.

-This week we shall:
- - Review a number of current and emerging trends in SRM.
- - Discuss the pros and cons of each trend.
- - Evaluate each trend in respect of its influence on future directions.
-On completion of this unit, you will be able to:
+### Learning Outcomes:
+This unit was essential in understanding the importance of staying updated with emerging trends and their potential impacts on the field of security and risk management.
+By the end of this unit, I achieved the following learning outcomes:

- - Describe the main emerging trends in the field.
+ - Emerging Trends Knowledge: I can describe the main emerging trends in the field of SRM.
- - Explain their potential impact on research.
+ - Impact on Research: I can explain the potential impact of these trends on research.
- - Recommend which you think will be most influential.
+ - Trend Influence: I can recommend which trends I think will be most influential in the future.
-This unit reviews current and emerging trends in the SRM field and provides material to help students evaluate their potential impact.

 ### Artefacts
 As part of my e-portfolio, I completed the assigned activity as shown below: